Bogdanp/racket-protocol-buffers/README.md

 # racket-protocol-buffers

-A WIP Protocol Buffers implementation for Racket.
+A Protocol Buffers implementation for Racket.

 ## License